microsoft/workshop-library/resume-website-workshop/3-add-style.md

 There are also a few more rules that apply to everything in the `body` tag, which is the whole page:

 * `font-size` - sets the size of the font to 12 pixels
-* `max-width` - sets a maximum width for your resume so that it doesn't look silly on huge screens.
+* `max-width` - sets a maximum width for your resume so that it doesn't look strange on huge screens.
 960 pixels is a common width for many websites.
 * `margin` - sets the margin to auto.
 When combined with the `max-width` property, this centers the content on the screen horizontally.

 ## Sizing